 I closed my eyes and opened my heart to the image and words of the mystic.
 I imagined myself embracing God: my Father, my Mother.
 For a sacred, eternal moment, I rested my cheek on my Abba’s leathery face and encircled his neck with my arm.
 My spirit was satisfied as I caressed God’s temple and soaked up his sighs with my fingers.

-Whenever I return to the thought of embracing God or the image of Hadrian and Fred or this painting by Jaison Cianelli, my heart is strangely warmed again.
+Whenever I return to the thought of embracing God or the image of our grandson and Fred or this painting by Jaison Cianelli, my heart is strangely warmed again.
 Truly this is an unending miracle.

 Thoughts for your Lenten pilgrimage: